pubnub/pubnub-xkcd/README.md

 #### Instructions

 Type to talk.
+Click to Move.
+Type to talk.
 Press Enter to Clear.
-Type "I am YOUR_NAME" and Press Enter.
+Type "I am YOURNAME" and Press Enter.

 ![xkcd on PubNub](https://pubnub.s3.amazonaws.com/2012/pubnub-large.png "xkcd on PubNub")